Alabama Landlord-Tenant Law 2026: 1-Month Deposit Cap & 7-Day Notices

 Q: How much notice does a landlord need to give before eviction in Alabama?

 A: It depends on the reason.
-For nonpayment of rent, a 7-day notice is required.
-For material lease violations, a 14-day notice is needed.
-For month-to-month tenancy termination, 30 days' notice is required.
+For nonpayment of rent and most material lease violations, Alabama Code §35-9A-421 now uses seven-business-day notice language.
+Some noncurable defaults use seven days' notice.
+For month-to-month tenancy termination, §35-9A-441 generally requires 30 days' notice.

 Q: Does Alabama have rent control?